How To Teach A Scared Teenager To Drive

 5. Mitigate Stress And Work Through Low-Stakes Driving Environments First

 Starting in a low-stakes driving environment, like a deserted parking lot, can be a terrific way to introduce your teen to safe driving.
-Why not use cones to practice parallel parking and other maneuvers?
+Cones are worth bringing along for parallel parking and other maneuvers.
 This approach, in a low-risk setting, can lessen anxiety and bolster skills.
-Driving can be stressful, can’t it?
-However, you have the power to make it less daunting.
+Driving can be stressful, but you have the power to make it less daunting.

-Do you see the benefit of an empty parking lot?
-It’s a wonderful place for your teen to use their learner’s permit.
-It’s free from most hazards, like other vehicles and pedestrians.
-And guess what?
-There are no observers around, so your teen can focus on driving rather than worrying about what others might think.
-Let’s check out into some skills to practice in an empty parking lot:
+An empty parking lot is one of the best places for your teen to use their learner's permit — free from most hazards like other vehicles and pedestrians, with no observers around, so your teen can focus on driving rather than worrying about what others might think.
+Here are some skills to practice in an empty parking lot:

 All these exercises can help your teen understand how the car maneuvers and handles at slow speeds before progressing to higher speeds.
 Additionally, they provide a clear understanding of stopping distances at different speeds.

-Have you considered introducing relaxation techniques before and after driving?
+Relaxation techniques before and after driving are worth introducing too.
 Deep breathing, meditation, and even yoga can alleviate stress and anxiety surrounding learning to drive.

-Embrace mistakes; they’re part of the process.
-Reassuring your teen that it’s okay to make errors in a low-pressure environment can reduce anxiety.
-After all, isn’t it better to hit a cone while mastering parallel parking than to risk another vehicle?
+Embrace mistakes; they're part of the process.
+Reassuring your teen that mistakes are okay in a low-pressure environment can reduce anxiety.
+After all, better to hit a cone while mastering parallel parking than to risk another vehicle.

 6. Work With A Driving School